EXPO installation

 2. Type the expo command.
 Read the section command line usage for more details.

-Compiling from source
+Option B – Compiling from source (.tar.gz)

-• Install build tools and graphic development packages
+• Install build tools and development packages

-Fortran compiler compliant with Fortran 95 standard is required: EXPO has been written and tested using the Intel Fortran Compilers (ifort, mpiifort) but if the IFORT is not available, GNU Fortran (gfortran, mpifort) could be also used.
+A Fortran compiler compliant with Fortran 95 standard is required: EXPO has been written and tested using the Intel Fortran Compilers (ifort, mpiifort) but if the IFORT is not available, GNU Fortran (gfortran, mpifort) could be also used.

 sudo apt-get update